b-mahadevan/ipl-2024-best-eleven/README.md

 - Scraped 2024 team squads from ESPNcricinfo using a Chrome extension.
 - Extracted: Player Name, Team, Role, Batting & Bowling Style.
 - Cleaned and saved the initial data as `ipl_2024_player_summary.csv`.
-- Then used Pandas to standardize player names to match the historical IPL dataset (matches.csv and deliveries.csv) and saved the updated dataset.
+- Then used Pandas to standardize player names to match the historical IPL dataset (matches.csv and deliveries.csv) and saved the updated dataset as `player_details_updated.csv`.

 ### ✅ Step 2: Data Filtering & Performance Analysis

 - Filtered 2024 matches from `matches.csv`.
 - Extracted corresponding delivery records from `deliveries.csv` using match_id of 2024 matches.
 - Calculated batting and bowling metrics using Pandas:
-  - **Batting**: Runs, Balls, Fours, Sixes, Strike Rate, Batting Position.
+  - **Batting**: Runs, Balls, Fours, Sixes, Strike Rate, Batting Position, and more.
-  - **Bowling**: Overs, Runs Conceded, Wickets, Economy Rate, Dot Balls.
+  - **Bowling**: Overs, Runs Conceded, Wickets, Economy Rate, Dot Balls, and more.

 ### ✅ Step 3: Power BI Dashboard